 Hopefully the above tips will relieve some of your pain or get you back on the court.
 Ensure you seek advice from your doctor or physio before playing.
+There are exercises that they can give you that will hopefully help to cure your tennis elbow.
 You may even be able to hold your pint glass without a grimace after a 5 set thriller!

-Follow my Facebook pages for more tips and blogs here:
+Follow Mike’s Facebook pages for more tips and blogs here: